pluja/Feetter/README.md

-# This repo is still Worki-In-Progress! 🕰️

-# Feeds-For-Nitter
+# Feetter: Manager feeds in Nitter
 Create and manage anonymous Nitter feeds with a simple and fast web interface.

 ## Features:
 - [x] Create and manage Nitter feeds.
+- [x] Save tweets via URL and display them
-- [x] Directly visit the Nitter feed.
+- [x] Directly visit your Nitter feeds.
 - [x] Create as many feeds as you like.
 - [x] Lightweight.
-Whole app is 140kb.
 - [x] No JS, No Cookies, No tracking.
-Just a random username.
+- [x] No registration: just a randomly generated username.
 - [x] Multiplatform, syncs everywhere.

-## Test it:
+## Install:

+### Local run:
 1. Clone this repo.
-2. Install python dependencies.
+2. Install python3 and python dependencies from `requirements.txt`
 3. `mkdir data`
-3. Run `sanic server.app`
+3. Run `sanic feetter.app`
 4. Visit http://127.0.0.1:8000

 ## Roadmap